-On July 20, 2011, the Oakland Planning Commission approved a Major Conditional Use Permit for a Large-Scale Development (over 100,000 square feet of new floor area, or a new building more than one hundred twenty 120' in height); Interim Major Conditional Use Permit for a floor area ratio that exceeds zoning but consistent with the General Plan; Minor Variances for the dimensions of parking spaces, tandem spaces, and rear yard setbacks; and Major Design Review for the construction of a 20 to 27-story mixed use building located at the boarder of the 7th Street/Harrison Square Residential District, a historic Area of Primary Importance (API) in Oakland.
-(Attachment B).
+On July 20, 2011, the Oakland Planning Commission approved a Major Conditional Use Permit for a Large-Scale Development (over 100,000 square feet of new floor area, or a new building more than 120 feet in height); Interim Major Conditional Use Permit for a floor area ratio that exceeds zoning but is consistent with the General Plan; Minor Variances for the dimensions of parking spaces, tandem spaces, and rear yard setbacks; and Major Design Review for the construction of a 20- to 27-story mixed use building located at the boarder of the 7th Street/Harrison Square Residential District, a historic Area of Primary Importance (API) in Oakland.
+(See Attachment B for associated Staff Report).